AntonKolomiiets/AntonKolomiiets-IncodeGroup/README.md

 ## Overview

 App created using MobX State Tree for state managment.
 App usess Expo File-based routing for navigation.
-I adition to tasked functionality app have a "winning screen" which informs user that all avaliable characters was guessed.
+In adition to tasked functionality app have a "winning screen" which informs user that all avaliable characters was guessed.

 ## Get started